gerardbm/atomic/README.md

 let g:airline_theme='atomic'
 " Enable it if you use the Powerline fonts let g:airline_powerline_fonts = 1
-" Enable a tabs line at the top let g:airline#extensions#tabline#enabled = 1
+" Enable the tabline at the top let g:airline#extensions#tabline#enabled = 1
-" It disables bold text, so it looks like tmux status bar call airline#parts#define_accent('mode', 'black')
+" It disables the bold text in vim modes call airline#parts#define_accent('mode', 'black')
 ```

-Also, make sure you have the Powerline fonts installed, like in Tmux.
+Make sure you have the Powerline fonts installed.

 ### Cmus